abhinavsharma/awesomeTab/README.md

 The Idea
 --------

-When you open a new tab in a browser, you see an empty page. awesomeTab is designed to replace that with a more useful page.
+Firefox currently does not use a "speed-dial" when you open a new tab.
+AwesomeTab explores extending that concept to use tabs currently open as context to help determine where you might want to go next.

 Features
 --------